The Malta Citizenship by Exceptional Services

 C. Acquisition of a Qualifying Property Holding in Malta or Gozo.

 The property would need to be retained for a minimum period of 5 years and cannot be used for commercial purposes.
 In terms of the regulations, a qualifying property is an immovable residential property situated in Malta that is either:

 Purchased for a minimum consideration of €700,000 or leased for not less than €16,000 per annum.

 During the first five (5) years from the grant of the certificate of Maltese citizenship, the Community Malta Agency may request the applicant to provide any information or documentation as required and may also subject the applicant to an interview.

 Phase 5– Completion

 Once the 12-month or 36-month residency period has been satisfied and the contributions/investments have been made, IMA will issue a letter inviting all members of the family to visit the department to sign an Oath of Allegiance.

 The certificate of naturalisation and Maltese passport are then issued within approximately seven (7) working days of the Oath of Allegiance.

-Beneficiaries under the Malta Residence and Visa Programme (MRVP) will be issued with a Maltese residence certificate, which will entitle the holde...
+All beneficiaries under the new Malta Permanent Residence Programme (MPRP) shall be issued with a Maltese residence certificate that would entitle ...